pviiiorg/pviiiorg.github.io/ipablackout/readme.md

 # #BlackoutUK Resources

+Background: BlackoutUK is an attempt to bring awareness to the new Investigatory Powers Act, and to educate the public about its ramifications.

 *Welcome!
 This directory ('2016-ip-act-blackout') can receive PRs for any content related to BlackoutUK -- this content will be available on https://pviii.org/ipablackout (which sits behind CloudFlare).*